githwxi/ATS-Postiats-contrib/projects/SMALL/JSclock/README.md

 ## Dependencies

-You will need the latest ATS compiler which you can find on the ATS [website][download-ats].
+Of course, you need the latest ATS compiler which you can find on the ATS [website][download-ats].

 You can employ either atscc2js or emscripten for the purpose of generating